awesomefoundation/awesomebits/README.md

 ------------

 Much of the AwesomeBits interface has been localized.
+Localization files are stored in two places, depending on the type of content being localized:

-Localization files are in the config/locales/ directory with a separate file for each language.
+* Discrete srings and localizations are stored in config/locales/ directory with a separate file for each language
+* Partials with localized content are stored in the app/views/locales/ directory with the locale in the names of the file (i.e. _about_us.en.md)

 Images